Summary

 Watch: Datejust Buckley Dial

-“The turtleneck, for me, is everything and it will never cease to surprise me.
+“For me, the turtleneck is a must-have for everyone and will never cease to surprise me.

-Some of you will say that it's a lazy play and my answer is... yes.
-And it's a good thing !
-In fact, the turtleneck has the ability to add a “second level of reading” to any outfit.
-Every time you combine it with something else, your look gains a “casual retro elegance” facet.
+Some of you will say that it is a piece for lazy people and well, I answer... yes.
+And it is a good thing!
+In fact, the turtleneck has this ability to add a “second level of reading” to any outfit.
+Each time you combine it with something else, your look gains a “retro casual elegance” facet.
 But without erasing its initial connotation.
 It completes it, in fact.

-For example, this outfit, with a simple t-shirt or shirt, would have been a “fan of denim and big boots”.
-But then you add the turtleneck, and the magic happens: suddenly, this outfit is covered with a certain delicacy, where everything was only “raw, raw, raw”.
-Obviously this is a little reinforced by the softness of the camel between the suede boots and the sweater.
+For example, this outfit, with a simple tee shirt or a shirt, would have rather made “fan of denim and big boots”.
+But then you add the turtleneck, and the magic happens: suddenly, this outfit is covered with a certain delicacy, where everything was just “raw, raw, raw”.
+Obviously it is a little reinforced by the softness of the camel reminder between the suede boots and the sweater.

-Moreover, note how the collar of a turtleneck perfectly complements the shirt collar of the jacket...
-And know that it would be the same with a coat with pointed lapels, the collar of a bomber, that of a perfecto, or just about anything else.
-Try it if you don’t believe me!”
+By the way, notice how the collar of a turtleneck perfectly complements the shirt collar of the jacket...
+And know that it would be the same with a coat with pointed lapels, the collar of a bomber jacket, that of a perfecto, or just about anything else.
+Try it if you don't believe me!"

 JORDAN, THE SOLDIER ON LEAVE